alkhe/nmess-generator/README.md

 [![downloads](http://img.shields.io/npm/dm/nmess.svg?style=flat-square)](https://npmjs.org/package/nmess)
 [![license](http://img.shields.io/npm/l/nmess.svg?style=flat-square)](http://opensource.org/licenses/MIT)

 `nmess` is a modern and developer-friendly skeleton application generator that implements the MESS stack: MongoDB, Express.js, Socket.IO, and Stylus, which uses Jade as the templating language.
-It is designed so that the developer can immediately start being productive, instead of writing preparation code and build systems for every new project. `nmess` now includes Bootstrap 3 by default and automatically extends the project into the MEAN stack, integrating Angular into the application.
+It is designed so that the developer can immediately start being productive, instead of writing boilerplate preparation code and build systems for every new project. `nmess` now includes Bootstrap 3 by default and automatically extends the project into the MEAN stack, integrating Angular into the application.

 The generator prepares various server utilities and components such as a configurable REST API, Socket.IO connection, database controllers, gulp build system, and HTTP response codes, and organizes source files in an extensible and logical manner.

-The included gulp build system automatically builds client assets such as .styl sheets and Javascripts.
+The included gulp build system automatically optimizes and minifies client assets such as .styl sheets and Javascripts.
 Using a build system instead of middleware for client assets improves reliability and response time for all requests.

-`nmess` is great for single page applications, hybrid servers, web services, and API endpoints.
+`nmess` is great for single page applications, hybrid sites, web services, and API endpoints.

 **`nmess` now provides automatic local caching by SHA-comparison and source management, so a fully functional environment can be set up while offline, and generation while online is expedited as well.**

 The actual skeleton code may be found at https://github.com/edge/nmess.

+**`nmess` is being developed in discord with MEAN.IO. `nmess` quickly prepares all assets that you need to supplement and encourage your design ideas, while MEAN.IO takes a more restrictive CMS approach.**

 `nmess` was inspired by and intends to replace `express-generator` and `node-boilerplate`, both projects with great initiatives but undermaintained.